The go-to receiver if you want a shorter big black box

 Unlike almost every other receiver out there, Marantz's slim-line range is only refreshed every second year.
 The NR1508 replaces the NR1506, and with a small $50 bump comes the addition of the HEOS multiroom music system.
 The receiver also includes Airplay and Bluetooth, while a front-mounted USB port lets you play music files from a flash drive or charge your phone.

 The receiver offers five channels at 50W each, in addition to dual subwoofer outputs.
-The 1508 supports most surround standards including DTS-HD and Dolby TrueHD, but unlike the NR1608, it lacks playback for height-channel standards Atmos and DTS:X.
+The 1508 supports most surround standards including DTS-HD and Dolby TrueHD, but unlike the NR1608 ($749.00 at Amazon.com), it lacks playback for height-channel standards Atmos and DTS:X.

 Connectivity includes six HDMI inputs (including one on the front) with HDMI 2.0a and HDCP 2.2 for playback of 4K and HDR media, with specific attention paid to Dolby Vision support.
 In addition, the Marantz offers one optical and one coaxial digital plus three analog inputs.